adityabisoi/json-hub/README.md

     -   Fork and clone the project
     -   Install and configure your [Docker](https://www.docker.com/), following [this](https://docs.docker.com/engine/install/).
     -   Rename `.env.example` to `.env`.
+    -   Install the git hook scripts
+        -   `pre-commit install` on terminal
     -   Once docker is installed run the followig commands.
         -   `docker-compose build`
         -   Once the build is complete, run `docker-compose up`